 “I came to a fork in the road.
 Did I want to do more of the same or was I more passionate about education?” he asked himself.

 That was in 2014.
 Ashley, the connector, reached out through his network to CSUSM and it wasn’t long before he was back at his alma mater, this time running the Senior Experience program.
 Today, Ashley brings the extensive skills he has cultivated from his dual career to serve the campus and the community in Temecula.
 It’s not a new community for him.
 Not only has Ashley taught in Temecula, but he has linked students with area businesses for Senior Experience and he has overseen student research projects with local industry through the Office of Business Research and Analysis.

-As he settles into his new position, Ashley is meeting with people throughout the community to get reacquainted and to forge new connections for CSUSM at Temecula.
-It’s familiar territory for a business-consultant-turned-educator as he launches the next phase for CSUSM at Temecula.
+As he settles into his new position, Ashley is meeting with people throughout the community to get reacquainted and to forge new connections for the CSUSM Temecula Campus.
+It’s familiar territory for a business-consultant-turned-educator as he launches the next phase for the CSUSM Temecula Campus.

 “I don’t look longingly over my shoulder at industry,” Ashley says about his move to academia.
 “I am passionate about education and I can’t wait to see what we can do here in Temecula.”

-Known for its innovative and entrepreneurial approach to higher education, CSUSM at Temecula provides a premier education hub for Southwest Riverside County at its two campuses in Temecula.
+Known for its innovative and entrepreneurial approach to higher education, the CSUSM Temecula Campus provides a premier education hub for Southwest Riverside County at its two campuses in Temecula.
 The educational experience is tailored to the unique needs of its students and includes undergraduate degrees in business, nursing, kinesiology, and criminology and justice studies as well as certificate programs for working professionals and lifelong learning classes for adults age 50+.
-Learn more at csusm.edu/Temecula.
+Learn more at csusm.edu/temecula.